-Wait For It: Taking The Long View Of Trump's Impeachment May Take A While
+How Will History Judge Trump's Impeachment?
+It Won't Just Be Decided On Election Day

 If things go the other way, as they did for President George W. Bush in his second term, the Democrats' abortive effort to short-circuit the Trump presidency will look a lot better — perhaps even prescient.
 In that event, the Senate vote to acquit will look like a classic missed opportunity.

-Total Vindication or Something Else?
+Total vindication or something else?

 In the current moment, the Senate's resounding rejection of impeachment plays as vindication.
 The president has called it a "full vindication and exoneration."
 He will no doubt continue to treat it and trumpet it as such.
 His supporters in Congress, the media and the general electorate will do the same.